sgluss/mlServer/readme.md

 Another possibility is models that can be trained incrementally as new data comes in, which for very large datasets would be a huge advantage (as long as accuracy is not sacrificed).

+Model training can be improved by limiting the number of input variables, or by using fewer data points.
+This may be achievable without compromising prediction accuracy.

 #### Improve latency (30ms or faster)
 Because the model service is stateless, it is easy to host it in the same datacenter as it's consumer, and scale horizontally to provide a sufficiently fast latency (p99 suffers as the load on the service increases due to requests waiting in the queue).